amdt/sunset/README.markdown

 ## Configuration

-*Note:* If you push your dotfiles to Github, please see the section titled 'A Reminder on Privacy'.
+*Note:* If you push your dotfiles to (for example) Github, please see the section titled 'A Reminder on Privacy'.

 ### g:sunset\_latitude & g:sunset\_longitude